heremaps/here-data-sdk-cpp/docs/GettingStartedGuide.md

 - [Read example](dataservice-read-catalog-example.md) – demonstrates how to get catalog and partition metadata, as well as partition data.
 - [Read example for a stream layer](dataservice-read-from-stream-layer-example.md) – demonstrates how to get data from a stream layer.
 - [Cache example](dataservice-cache-example.md) – demonstrates how to get partition data and work with a mutable and protected cache.
-- [Write example](dataservice-write-example.md) – demonstrates how to publish data to OLP.
+- [Write example](dataservice-write-example.md) – demonstrates how to publish data to the HERE platform.